Limelight Networks (NASDAQ:LLNW) Updates FY 2021 Earnings Guidance

-Limelight Networks (NASDAQ:LLNW) last issued its quarterly earnings results on Thursday, April 29th.
-The information services provider reported ($0.09) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.05) by ($0.04).
+Limelight Networks (NASDAQ:LLNW) last released its quarterly earnings results on Thursday, April 29th.
+The information services provider reported ($0.09) earnings per share for the quarter, missing the consensus estimate of ($0.05) by ($0.04).
 Limelight Networks had a negative net margin of 3.62% and a negative return on equity of 4.51%.
-On average, sell-side analysts predict that Limelight Networks will post -0.1 earnings per share for the current year.
+As a group, equities research analysts forecast that Limelight Networks will post -0.1 earnings per share for the current fiscal year.

 Limelight Networks, Inc provides content delivery and related services in the Americas, Europe, the Middle East, Africa, and the Asia Pacific.
 The company operates private networks that deliver Websites, mobile applications, videos, music, software, games, and APIs; offers live and on-demand video delivery services; and provides online video platforms that help organizations manage, publish, syndicate, analyze, and monetize video contents.